 3. The first year is a transition period.

 So be ready to learn, compromise, and adjust to each other.
-Work through your differences and think as WE, not I.
+Work through your differences and move from thinking as I instead to WE.

 If you are going to change your name after marriage, do it asap so it does not bring unwanted stress to your marriage.